-The internet marketing is all about intervening yourself in the decision-making process of a customer through the right channel at the right time.
+Internet marketing is all about intervening yourself in the decision-making process of a customer through the right channel at the right time.
 In the Middle East travelers, 50% used mobile for their travel-related decisions in the past year.
 Travel agencies can use mobile technology to engage with customers and to convert these opportunities into bookings.
 Bookings through smartphones are one of the keys for the travel industry as we have discovered that in Saudi Arabia both leisure and business travelers go for last minute booking.

-The Mobile technology for tourism Industry and its significance:
+Mobile technology for tourism Industry and its significance:

 Smartphone’s internet capabilities thrill users to obtain travel information, read reviews and book tickets and hotels while traveling.

-A smartphone is a mobile phone which is an amalgam of communication with technology that has great internet capabilities of internet and large array of sophisticated applications.
+A smartphone is a mobile phone which is an amalgam of communication with technology that has great internet capabilities of internet and a large array of sophisticated applications.
 With the additional advantage of portability and flexibility, it has a cutting-edge difference over the traditional desktop for the research, planning and booking tickets, hotels, cabs for their trips.
 Though laptops are portable, they are not very easy to carry with travelers all the time, it is why smartphones are dominating in the whole world

-Giving Seamless Experience with Mobile Technology!
+Giving a Seamless Experience with Mobile Technology!

 In current scenario travelers have high expectations when it comes to avail travel services, quick and authenticated pricing, availability information, mobile booking, user ratings and reviews, past travel history and preferences, real-time alerts, hassle-free check-ins, online concierge services are the major elements what your customer is looking for.